Kane says he is staying at Spurs

 Manchester City had been keen to sign Kane who believed he had a gentleman's agreement with chairman Daniel Levy to leave Spurs this summer.

-But Levy has has refused to enter into negotiations for the striker, 28.
+But Levy has refused to enter into negotiations for the striker, 28.

 Kane played his first game of the season on Sunday, coming on as a substitute in the 1-0 win over Wolves.